Table of Contents

 What are Bar Tools?

 Just as a mechanic needs his tools and a scientist needs his apparatus, a bartender also needs his own stuff.
 One of which is the bartending tools.
 These things are what a bartender uses to properly make the best concoctions in a clean, safe and efficient manner.
 Some of them are always used while some are used occasionally for special drinks.
-Whether you want to set up your counter as a small home bar or you’re working in a fancy restaurant bar, these tools are essential and must always be present, especially the basic ones.
+Whether you want to set up your counter as a small home bar or you’re working in a fancy restaurant or bar, these tools are essential and must always be present, especially the basic ones.
 Here are the essential bar tools that you need for your bar:

-These are the cylinder-shaped containers mainly made of metal that are used to mix alcoholic beverages with other drinks and ice to make the drink cold as it is being shaken.
+These are the cylinder-shaped containers, mainly made of metal that are used to mix alcoholic beverages with other drinks and ice to make the drink cold as it is being shaken.
 Here are the four types of shakers to choose from:

 Mostly used by professionals and a favorite type of shaker of most bartenders, the Boston shaker comes in two pieces: a mixing glass and a larger tin container.
 The two glasses perfectly fit to have an airtight seal when mixing, preventing your cocktail to spill.
-As effective and durable as this shaker is, it also requires great skill especially when separating the two glasses.
+As effective and durable as this shaker is, it also requires great skill, especially when separating the two glasses.
 One wrong move might cause the mixing glass to break.
 It is easy to clean and because one is made of glass, it allows you to see what you are pouring.
-It doesn’t come with a strainer though, so you’ll need to have a separate strainer such as hawthorne or julep.
+It doesn’t come with a strainer though, so you’ll need to have a separate strainer such as Hawthorne or julep.

 Tin on tin

 Also called the French shaker, this one also has two compartments: a metal bottom container and a metal cap.
-The Parisian shaker has the most appealing design and it even comes in sophisticated colors so they can be hard to find and can be a bit more expensive compared to the other ones.
+The Parisian shaker has the most appealing designs and it even comes in sophisticated colors so they can be hard to find and can be a bit more expensive compared to the other ones.
 It doesn’t have a built- in strainer like the cobbler so you would have a separate strainer.
 Like the cobbler, it also has the problem of the two parts becoming too tight and so they become difficult to separate.
 It also has a great thermal conductivity as they are made of metal.
 However, despite its design and other pros, it is not as effective as the Boston shaker or the tin on tin.

 Most cocktail shakers don’t have built-in strainers and there is a need for separate strainers.
-Strainers are basically used to pour over the drinks into the glass to catch any unwanted particles such as pulps or tiny pieces of ice.
+Strainers are basically used to pour over the drinks into the glass to catch any unwanted particles such as pulp or tiny pieces of ice.
 It ensures that your cocktail is smooth all the time.
 Like the shaker, strainers also come in different types.

 Perhaps the most widely-used strainer, the Hawthorne strainer is also the most complicated looking.
 It contains a metal disc with perforated holes and an attached handle, stabilizing prongs to keep it in place on top of a shaker tin or glass and a metal spring aligned on the disc that catches any solid particles when pouring a drink.
 This strainer complements the Boston shaker or the tin on tin because the metal spring perfectly fits the rim of the tin or glass due to its adjustable feature.
 It comes in varieties of style but they all have the necessary parts.
 On the downside of it, this strainer can be difficult to clean because of the spring and is easily damaged when not used or stored properly.